jiriklepl/NproVyvoj-2019/08-log/protocol-kleplj.md

           - number of the current thread
           - result (success, error status)
         Report errors also to console.
 Use filters on messages.

-    C#.
-Implement logging into the "deos" program.
-Use any framework available for C#/.NET (e.g., log4net or NLog).
-      Configure the given framework such that log messages are saved into the file "events.log".
-      Log the following events:
-        - creating a new thread
-        - start of some thread
-        - termination of some thread
-      For each event, record this information:
-        - thread name
-        - current time
-        - result (success, error status)
-      Report errors also to console.
-Use filters on messages.

 3. The directory "sockets" contains sources for a simple network client and server, and the script "build.sh" that can be used to compile everything.